plattnat/apiscp-docs/docs/admin/DNS.md

 ApisCP ships with a variety of [DNS providers](https://github.com/search?q=topic%3Adns+org%3Aapisnetworks&type=Repositories) that allow for ApisCP to communicate directly with your service provider.
 DNS can be configured per-site or globally; in global configuration all sites that does not explicitly have a DNS provider configured will inherit the global setting.

+Setting the provider does not configure the DNS server, but only prepares APISCP for use with that provider, you will need to install and configure the server for example if you powerdns then you must follow its setup after this has been completed.

 ## Providers

 - null: dummy driver that always returns success